 The focus on cybersecurity in the automotive industry is growing as vehicles increase the connected features they offer.
 The risk of cyber attacks in vehicles poses unique threats – those of highest concern relate to safety and human life.
 Because of these, there is a strong effort in various regions to impose binding regulations for the quality of cybersecurity elements in automotive products.
 In addition to regulations affecting automotive cybersecurity (see Figure 1), there are two important standards to focus on:

 ESCRYPT and KPMG have partnered and developed PROOF (Product Security Organization Framework), a unified, traceable, cybersecurity maturity framework, to support companies in their automotive cybersecurity journey from start to finish.
 PROOF is not a one-size-fits-all approach.
-Each client has a tailored approach taking into consideration their current capability and processes that can be adapted to meet regulations and their target security level.
-PROOF can begin with on-site interviews of stakeholders to audit customer’s current cyber maturity, their targets and to set a scope that meets the needs of various groups of stakeholders.
-Depending on this evaluation, PROOF may continue to prepare customers with services that suit their needs.
-ESCRYPT and KPMG can help gather the information already within your organization, learn what you need to know and organize this into documentation for auditing, obtaining CSMS certification and vehicle-type approvals from technical authorities.
-We then provide a fit/gap analysis report of current processes across the organization and how to build and adapt these to meet regulations, or we can work with you to build a new cybersecurity process from the ground up.
-In addition, we provide a readiness assessment report with a specific focus on economic considerations in order to balance compliance, security and financial viability.
+We take a tailored approach for each customer, taking into consideration their current capabilities and processes that can be adapted to meet regulations as well as their target security level.
+The engagements may involve interviews of stakeholders (on-site or virtual) to audit the customer’s current cyber maturity, their targets and to set a scope that meets the target security maturity for vehicle products.
+Based on the results of this evaluation, ESCRYPT and KPMG can help gather information within your organization, identify key areas of focus and organize this into documentation for auditing, and obtaining CSMS certification and vehicle-type approvals from technical authorities.
+We then provide a fit/gap analysis report of current processes across the organization and steps to build and adapt them to meet regulations, or we can work with you to build a new cybersecurity process from the ground up.
+In addition, we provide a readiness assessment report with a specific focus on economic considerations designed to balance compliance, security and financial viability.
 To round it all out, we can train your staff with on-site or web-based training made specifically for your company.
 ESCRYPT and KPMG also offer a software license tool for organizing PROOF knowledge on your own, which can offer questionnaires that will bench mark supplier and stakeholder security maturity, making the organization of security easier and measuring the security capabilities of those partnering with you in your supply chain.